6 Ways The Google Analytics Dashboard Is Better Than You Think

 2. Drill down

 If my business is selling widgets in a storefront in Schenectady, I probably don’t need the world map from the Map Overlay report on my Dashboard.

 But fortunately, I can drill down at whatever level I like — continent, country, state, city — and add the drilled down report to the dashboard.

 This works for any report: drill down to a specific traffic source, a specific page, whatever you like.

 The really nice thing about #1 and #2 is not just that you get the report on the Dashboard.
 It’s that “View Report” link at the bottom of the widget, which takes you directly to the report.
 It’s a good way of saving reports you go back to over and over.
 Instead of taking 5 clicks to navigate there and apply a filter or drill down, you get there in 1 click straight from the Dashboard.

-4. Name reports better with Custom Reports (kudos to John Henson for pointing this one out)
+(Shout out to John Henson for pointing this one out.)